StahlErik/ToyCarMania/README.md

-This this the game ToyCarMania created by Erik Ståhl for the course TDDD57
+This this the game ToyCarMania created by Erik StÃ¥hl for the course TDDD57

 **The Game**

 ToyCarMania is a fun little game where a toy car arena is placed inside your own home.
 The player starts by mapping out a playing area with their camera, calculated by ARCore.
 When the area is big enough for you, you choose it and start playing.
 Walls and an invicible ground is place inside your own home, and a small toy truck is placed in the middle of the arena.